Why should I become a Pegasystems certified professional?

 You can register for an exam by visiting http://pearsonvue.com/pegasystems or by calling Pearson VUE toll-free at: 800-433-1299 (North America).
 For Pearson VUE contact numbers in other locations, visit the Pearson VUE Support Contact page.

 First-time test takers must create a Pearson VUE web account.
+The name on your ID will you use must match the name listed on your Pearson VUE account.

 I am trying to register for an exam, but I get a message that I do not have the correct prerequisites.
 How do I correct this?